DWRA: 2014–present: Barangay

+On February 17, 2014, as part of RGMA's brand unification, the station rebranded as Barangay 92.7 and carried-over the slogan "Isang Bansa, Isang Barangay".
+In 2017, the station was rebranded as Barangay FM 92.7.
+In 2019, the station adapted its tagline "Ayos!", which was used by several Campus Radio stations.

+On April 5, 2026, the station adapted the Barangay LS branding from its flagship station in Metro Manila.

 Awards and recognition

 In 2002 and 2003, the station was selected finalist in the KBP Golden Dove Awards for Best Provincial Radio Variety Show (Campus Centerfold) and Provincial Radio Variety Show Host (Bobby Boom).
-In 2010 and 2011, the station's program "Talk To Papa" was selected finalist for Best Radio Counseling Program in the Catholic Mass Media Awards.
-In 2011, the station's "Mga Kuwentong Karnero" (now called Pelikulang Panradyo) was selected finalist for Best Radio Drama program.
-Campus Radio DJ "Papa Boom" was also voted Best Male DJ in 2011 and 2012 by the UP Baguio Dap-ay Awards for Media.
+In 2010 and 2011, the station's program Talk To Papa was selected finalist for Best Radio Counseling Program in the Catholic Mass Media Awards.
+In 2011, the station's Mga Kuwentong Karnero (now called Pelikulang Panradyo) was selected finalist for Best Radio Drama program.
+Papa Boom was also voted Best Male DJ in 2011 and 2012 by the UP Baguio Dap-ay Awards for Media.

 Events

 Radio GMA Baguio is known in the Northern Luzon events scene for its trademark band competition, "Bulaklak Rock" which started in 2004 until 2011.
 In 2012, they launched "Bulaklak Rock: Acoustic Session" at Panagbenga Festival's Session Road In Bloom.
 In 2013, they staged the first "Campus Radio Streetjump Session: Baguio's Ultimate Dance Battle" for the dance crews in Northern Luzon.